 Master Plan and Design Guidelines, Bozeman, Montana (1990)

-MVH directed the environmental analysis, development plan and plan of
+MVH helped direct the environmental analysis, development plan and plan of

-subdivision for this Planned Unit Development on 128 acres of land.
+subdivision for this Planned Unit Development on 50-hectare (128-acres) of land.

 This innovative proposal, currently under construction, included a 40%